speedyk-005/chunklet-py/docs/getting-started/programmatic/index.md

-Welcome to the programmatic side of Chunklet-py!
-This is where you integrate Chunklet's intelligent text and code chunking capabilities directly into your Python applications.
-Whether you're building RAG pipelines, data processing workflows, or custom AI solutions, Chunklet provides a flexible and powerful API to meet your needs.
+Welcome to the programmatic interface!
+This is where you integrate Chunklet-py's intelligent text and code chunking capabilities directly into your Python applications.
+Whether you're building RAG pipelines, data processing workflows, or custom AI solutions, our flexible API has everything you need.

 <div class="grid cards" markdown>